Understanding consent for organ donation

 1. Your decision

-The NHS Organ Donor Register is available 24 hours a day, 7 days a week.
+The NHS Organ Donor Register is available 24 hours a day, seven days a week.
 A specialist nurse will check the Register to see if you have recorded a decision.
 They will then talk to your family.

 If you have not recorded an organ donation decision, the starting position for adults in England and Wales is that donation should go ahead.

 There are different organ donation systems in place across different countries within the United Kingdom.
 Get information about the law where you are

 Your family will always be asked to support your decision before organ donation goes ahead, and clinicians will never proceed if your family objects.

 2. The support of your family

 Organ donation will always be discussed with your family if donation is possible.
 A specialist nurse will work with your family to explore your last known decision and help your family to support this.

 The best way to make sure your decision is supported is to register it on the NHS Organ Donor Register and talk to your loved ones.

 Your family will have the opportunity to provide any additional or more recent information about your decision, and this will always be respected.

 If you have not recorded an organ donation decision, the specialist nurse will speak to your family about organ donation as a possibility.
 If you want to donate, but your family don’t know this, they could overturn your decision.
 So, talk to them and leave them certain.

 If someone under the age of 18 dies in England, their parents would be approached about organ donation and given the opportunity to consent on their child’s behalf.
 Organ donation would only go ahead with the agreement of the family.